openbmc/entity-manager/docs/entity_manager_dbus_api.md

 Based on the above DBus object, there is an implicit requirement that device objects may not have more than one level deep of dictionary or list of dictionary.
-It is possible to extend in the future to allow nearly infinite levels deep of dictonary with extending the **xyz.openbmc_project.Device.{Object}** to allow **xyz.openbmc_project.Device.{Object}.{SubObject}.{SubObject}** but that complexity will be avoided until proven needed.
+It is possible to extend in the future to allow nearly infinite levels deep of dictionary with extending the **xyz.openbmc_project.Device.{Object}** to allow **xyz.openbmc_project.Device.{Object}.{SubObject}.{SubObject}** but that complexity will be avoided until proven needed.